chawlaKat/Practice_with_Threads/README.md

 # Practice_with_Threads
 Getting comfortable with multithreaded programs and makefiles for a recent assignment

+#Environment
+I wrote and tested the following using Ubuntu 18.04, and ran "apt get" for both "g++" and "make".

 #Makefiles
 The file "tutorial_ref" contains all the files from the following tutorial:<br>
 http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/<br>

-In order to complete this exercise, I installed "g++" and "make" on Ubuntu.

 #Threads
 The file "practice_threads" contains a program that creates three threads and has each print a "hello" statement.